A nasal fracture is a break in one or more of the bones of the nose, caused by trauma. It’s also called a broken nose.

 Usually, the injury to the nose is obvious.

-Your child’s healthcare provider will perform a medical history, asking for the details of the trauma.
+Your child’s healthcare provider will ask about your child's health history, and about the details of the trauma.
 Your child will also need a thorough medical exam.
 This will include both an internal and external exam of the nose.
 Because nasal fracture often happens with other injury, your child will need a thorough exam assessing other possible areas of injury, like the eyes and teeth.

-Plain X-rays do not usually aid in diagnosis.
-Your child may need another type of imaging, such as computed tomography (CT) scan, to provide more information about the damage.
+Plain X-rays don't usually aid in diagnosis.
+Your child may need another type of imaging such as CT scan to provide more information about the damage.

 A primary care healthcare provider, emergency room healthcare provider, or pediatrician (healthcare provider who specializes in children’s healthcare) often makes the first diagnosis.
 However, most children need to see an ear, nose, and throat healthcare provider (otolaryngologist) for treatment.